-Looking to cut out refined carbs this summer?
-Whether it’s the longer days providing better opportunities for more focus on training, or your summer wardrobe has got you second guessing the foods you eat, refined carbs are a common part of many a snack and meal, which you might want to replace.
+Looking to cut out refined carbohydrates?
+Whether it’s the longer days providing better opportunities for more focus on training, or your summer wardrobe has got you second guessing the foods you eat – refined carbs are a common part of many a snack and meal, which you might want to replace.

-Let’s begin by addressing the fact that all carbs are not the same.
+Let’s begin by addressing the fact that not all carbs are the same.
 Carbohydrates are your body’s energy resources when you need to dig deep on a busy day or gruelling gym session.

-They are not all bad.
-The two main types are sugars and refined grains.
-In the sugars category, you have your sucrose, or table sugar, corn syrups and agave syrups.
-Refined grains are the likes of white flour and refined wheat, which have had their fibre and nutritious components removed.
+However, refined grains and simple sugars shouldn’t be consumed in large quantities (unless it’s to refuel your body after a hard workout).
+Refined grains are the likes of white flour used in things like white bread and pasta.
 Refined carbs are also known as simple carbs or processed carbs.
-Because they’ve been stripped of their nutritional value and vitamins they are considered ‘empty carbs.’
-Your body also digests them quickly, meaning that your blood sugar and insulin levels will spike.
-This is bad on several levels, but particularly for diabetics.
+Because they’ve been stripped of their nutritional value and vitamins, they’re considered ‘empty carbs.’
+Your body also digests them quickly, meaning that your blood sugar and insulin levels can spike, causing subsequent hunger and increased risk of insulin resistance (think type 2 diabetes).

-Refined carbs are also linked to heart disease and colon cancer and obesity.
+Refined carbohydrates are also linked to heart disease, colon cancer and obesity.
 If you’re concerned about being overweight, there’s a good chance refined carbs are one of the contributing factors.

 Next time you’re filling your shopping trolley, check for an alternative to reduced carbs.
 A good example is a bread, which you can cut altogether or buy in a whole grain form.
 The bran and germ are the most nutritious parts of whole grains because they contain high amounts of many nutrients, such as fibre, B vitamins, iron, magnesium, phosphorus, manganese and selenium.